111 West 57th Street: Site

-111 West 57th Street's base contains Steinway Hall, a former store and recital hall for Steinway & Sons.
-Steinway Hall was completed in 1925 by Warren & Wetmore and is a New York City designated landmark.
+111 West 57th Street's base contains Steinway Hall, a former store and recital hall completed in 1925 for Steinway & Sons.
+Steinway Hall was designed by Warren & Wetmore and is a New York City designated landmark.
 Steinway Hall was part of an artistic hub developed around the two blocks of West 57th Street from Sixth Avenue west to Broadway during the late 19th and early 20th centuries, following the opening of Carnegie Hall in 1891.
 The area contains several buildings constructed as residences for artists and musicians, such as 130 and 140 West 57th Street, the Rodin Studios, and the Osborne Apartments.
 In addition, the area contained the headquarters of organizations such as the American Fine Arts Society, the Lotos Club, and the American Society of Civil Engineers.

 Architecture

 111 West 57th Street, also known as Steinway Tower, was developed by Michael Stern's JDS Development Group and Kevin P. Maloney's Property Markets Group (PMG).
 WSP USA was the structural engineer for the project, while Jaros, Baum & Bolles was the engineer in charge of mechanical, electrical, and plumbing.

 The building has two components.
-Warren and Wetmore's original Steinway Hall, at the base of the development, is topped by a 1,428 ft tower designed by SHoP Architects.
+The base of the development contains Warren and Wetmore's Steinway Hall, while rising above it is a 1,428 ft tower designed by SHoP Architects.
 According to documents filed by SHoP Architects principal Gregg Pasquarelli, the roof slab of the tower is 1257 ft 6 in above ground level while the pinnacle is 1423 ft 7 in above ground.
 The building contains 84 stories above ground level or 85 including the roof slab.
 The top story is numbered as floor 91, while floor numbers 5–7, 13, and 21–25 are skipped.
 The tallest habitable story of the tower is 1134 ft above ground level.
 There is also a sub-cellar and cellar, used primarily for utilities and storage.